- What Is

-- Those at risk for complications or those with particularly severe illness may need antibiotic therapy.
+- People at risk for complications or those with particularly severe illness or a weakened immune system may need antibiotic therapy.

 - There is no vaccine to prevent Salmonella infection.

-- Reptiles, rodents, and birds may be infected with Salmonella.
+- Salmonella may infect reptiles, rodents, and birds.
 Contact with these animals increases the likelihood of getting the infection.

-- Infection can be prevented by attention to hygiene during food preparation and handling of animals.
+- People may prevent infection by following established food safety practices, including attention to hygiene during food preparation and handling of animals.